 Don’t go overboard with additional colors and metallic threads.
 Both should be added sparingly and only if it makes sense.
 Make sure the other colors you select complement the overall composition of your patch.
 The last thing you want is a patch that is too complicated or busy.

 The best part about designing custom patches is that you have complete control.
 Get creative and create something that serves a purpose and acquires engagement.
-You can find out additional information about creating embroidered patches right here.
+You can find out additional information about creating embroidered patches here.